 - Itikaf in the last ten days of Ramadan is Sunnah ‘alal-kifayah.
-It means that in each masjid, at least one person should sit in i’tikaf during Ramadan.
-If he does so, it fulfills the requirement of Sunnah for the whole locality.
-However, if no person performs itikaf during Ramadan; the whole locality is responsible for not observing the Sunnah.
-Therefore, the locality residents should make sure that some person is performing Itikaf in their masjid.
+At least one person should sit in i’tikaf during Ramadan in each masjid.
+If he does so, it fulfils the requirement of Sunnah for the whole locality.
+However, if no person performs Itikaf during Ramadan, the whole locality is responsible for not observing the Sunnah.
+Therefore, the locality residents should ensure that some person performs i’tikaf in their masjid.
 If no such person is available, they should prepare someone to do so.

 - It is advisable that a person performing Itikaf avoids all unnecessary activities and spends most of his time in the acts of worship, like salah, recitation of the Holy Qur’an, or making dhikr or tasbeeh.
 However, it is makruh to remain silent totally.

 Things that do not terminate the Itikaf during Ramadan?One can go out of the masjid in Itikaf during Ramadan only for the following needs: